naveenpucha8/ML-AI-Python/README.md

 > Many Pentesters and Ethical Hackers need the Ml-AI codes.If it were you,the code will be awesome.

-# MachineLearning And AI With Python
+# MachineLearning And AI With Python.[HacktoberFest](https://hacktoberfest.digitalocean.com/)
 > The Universe Of MachineLearning And AI algorithms.

 # Add Machine learning And AI Algorithms to the Repository.